davidsusu/regexbee/README.md

 BeeFragment substitutedFragment1 = template.substitute(parameters);
 ```

-Of course, from with java 9+ you can use `Map.of` to make this a little bit cleaner:
+Of course, with Java 9+ you can use `Map.of` to make this a little bit cleaner:

 ```java
 BeeFragment substitutedFragment1 = template.substitute(Map.of(